 The results of the study suggest that the regional rotation of the conference hosting rights across countries also contributed to the increased abstract submissions of the hosting countries to the AfRES conference.
 For instance, South Africa hosted AfRES in 2014 and had the second-highest contribution (f = 13; % = 27.08) after Nigeria (f = 15; % = 31.25).
 This outcome might be strongly linked to South Africa's role as the hosting nation.
 The same trend was found when Ghana hosted the AfRES conference in 2015 where abstract submissions from Ghana totalled 30.00% of the total submissions for 2015, and again when abstract contribution from Tanzania rose to 19.77% when they hosted the conference in 2019.
-The increased publication from the host countries had, as opposed to the expensive sums required to travel to other parts of the continent where the conference is being held.
+The increased publication from hosting countries could also be attributed to the ease of access that the contributors from the host countries had, as opposed to the expensive sums required to travel to other parts of the continent where the conference is being held.
 The trend was not observed in 2021, which was hosted by Zambia - though this was perhaps due to the virtual/online nature of the conference as opposed to the usual physical in-person format.